isaac-sim/IsaacLab/docs/source/features/actuators.rst

 ---------------

-The actuator models by themselves are computational blocks that take as inputs the desired joint commands and output the the joint commands to apply into the simulator.
+The actuator models by themselves are computational blocks that take as inputs the desired joint commands and output the joint commands to apply into the simulator.
 They do not contain any knowledge about the joints they are acting on themselves.
 These are handled by the :class:`omni.isaac.lab.assets.Articulation` class, which wraps around the physics engine's articulation class.